wholebody3d/wholebody3d/README.md

-# H3WB: Human3.6M 3D WholeBody Dataset extension and benchmark
+# H3WB: Human3.6M 3D WholeBody Dataset and benchmark

-This is the official repository for the paper "H3WB: Human3.6M 3D WholeBody Dataset extension and benchmark".
+This is the official repository for the paper "H3WB: Human3.6M 3D WholeBody Dataset and benchmark".
 The repo contains Human3.6M 3D WholeBody (H3WB) annotations proposed in this paper.

 ## What is H3WB